 Combination of sustainability and energy efficiency

 In Germany, thermal insulation is the decisive factor in the energy revolution.
 Many local authorities have already pledged to implement thermal insulation to passive house level as standard when constructing new public buildings.
 The Schüco AWS 90.SI+ Green window system and the FW 50+.SI Green façade system fulfil precisely these requirements.
-Both constructions combine the advantages of durable aluminum with thermal insulation to passive house standard, thereby conserving natural resources and reducing CO2 emissions.
+Both constructions combine the advantages of durable aluminium with thermal insulation to passive house standard, thereby conserving natural resources and reducing CO2 emissions.
 Equipped with plastics containing a significant proportion of renewable raw materials, these windows and façades now make a double contribution to the reduction of greenhouse gases, since they have a lower potential for global warming.
 This means that using renewable raw materials releases fewer greenhouse gases into the atmosphere during manufacturing and it also conserves natural resources.
-By integrating renewable raw materials into aluminum windows and façades with thermal insulation to passive house standard, Schüco is demonstrating its commitment to energy-efficient and sustainable construction.
+By integrating renewable raw materials into aluminium windows and façades with thermal insulation to passive house standard, Schüco is demonstrating its commitment to energy-efficient and sustainable construction.